-When you think that your neighbor is starting to use your land, even if it just a minor thing like building a fence in the wrong location, you need to act immediately.
+When you think that your neighbor is starting to use your land, even if it's just a minor thing like building a fence in the wrong location or installing a drainage pipe that crosses the property line, you need to act immediately.
 Property boundaries are very important when it comes to the use of land, and even a small encroachment by your neighbor onto your land may result in consequences that you cannot foresee.

 For instance, if your neighbor builds a fence or a new driveway that comes onto your property by a few inches, this may be enough for a title company to refuse to issue insurance when it comes time to sell your house.
 Also, many states have laws that allow a person who uses another's land for a long enough time period to actually gain a legal right to continue to use the land, and in some cases, even gain ownership of that land.

 As with most situations, the best option is to start talking with your neighbor as soon as you notice the encroachment.
 In many situations, the neighbor will have made a simple mistake in his construction and will probably rectify the error.
 However, if your neighbor does not want to cooperate, your best option is to point out the deed showing the property boundaries, or even hire a surveyor to come out and place new property line markers.
 If the neighbor does not stop building on your land, hire a lawyer immediately and get a judge to issue an order that will force your neighbor to stop building on your land until you can bring a trespass lawsuit.

 Property disputes can get heated quickly.
 The best way to keep a dispute from getting out of hand is to have a clear sense of your rights and obligations.
 Contact a skilled real estate lawyer near you to discuss your situation and learn how they can help resolve your matter decisively.